schwering/shared-autofill/README.md

 </form>
 ```

-The `shared-autofill` feature is enabled (only) in the top-level document (due to the default allowlist `self`) and the two PSP documents (by the [inherited policy](https://w3c.github.io/webappsec-permissions-policy/#algo-define-inherited-policy-in-container) whose target list [defaults to `src`](https://w3c.github.io/webappsec-permissions-policy/#declared-origin)).
+The `shared-autofill` feature is enabled (only) in the top-level document (due to the default allowlist `'self'`) and the two PSP documents (by the [inherited policy](https://w3c.github.io/webappsec-permissions-policy/#algo-define-inherited-policy-in-container) whose target list [defaults to `'src'`](https://w3c.github.io/webappsec-permissions-policy/#iframe-allow-attribute)).
 The following table illustrates which fields may be autofilled depending on the autofill's origin:

 | Origin                     | `name`   | `num`    | `exp`    | `cvc`    | `account` |